LukaStuber/LukaStuber/README.md

-I make code for stuff people don't need.
-Thankfully 99% of my code isn't public.
-I currently know python... that's it.
-Except for the languages I am learning.
+i make private crappy code.

-I'm learning html, css, javascript, and c++ , c#, c... but I don't know how to start with them.
+i know python, c#, javascript, java and a few more but very little